caciviclab/disclosure-backend/README.md

   (you will have to activate this environment (or virtualenv) every time you want to start working)

+3. Install project requirements with:
-3. `pip install -r requirements.txt`
+   `pip install -r requirements.txt`

 4. install mysql
   * When prompted for a password, remember it because you'll need it.